buildit/org-design/Recruitment/Exercises/js_engineer.md

 3. Use the [OpenWeatherMap 5 day weather forecast API](http://openweathermap.org/forecast5) to retrieve the current 5 day weather forecast.
 4. Give some thought to what will make a decent user experience.
 We would like to see something readable but with no need to go all out on sleek and flashy UI elements.
 5. Use any supporting technologies, frameworks, package management, build systems, rendering libraries that you are familiar with and feel are appropriate.
+6. Please ensure that no there are no globally installed dependencies required to build / run your app.
+If you have to have them please explain why.
+This avoids environment issues when trying to build your solution.
-6. Provide a readme.md file that:
+7. Provide a readme.md file that:
   - Documents how to run / build / test your creation.
   - Documents anything you might implement with more time (features, fixes, technical debt corrections etc).
-7. Submit your code into a **public git repository** of your choice (github / bitbucket etc).
+8. Submit your code into a **public git repository** of your choice (github / bitbucket etc).
-8. Host your code on a **public web server** of your choice.
+9. Host your code on a **public web server** of your choice.

 ## What we are looking for